 We, along with the Chesapeake Bay Foundation and Baltimore businesses and residents like you, have come together to form the Great Baltimore Oyster Partnership.

-In this program, baby oysters are grown at designated oyster garden locations in Baltimore’s Inner Harbor, October through June.
-After nine months, the matured oysters are taken by boat to a protected oyster sanctuary in the Patapsco River, where they will live out the rest of their lives.
+In this program, baby oysters are grown at designated oyster garden locations in Baltimore’s Inner Harbor, September through June.
+At the end of the season, the matured oysters are taken by boat to a protected oyster sanctuary in the Patapsco River, where they will live out the rest of their lives.

-Besides preserving Chesapeake Bay’s native oyster population, the goal of the Great Baltimore Oyster Partnership is to also train its volunteers to become “citizen scientists” who can speak to others about the water pollution challenges facing Baltimore Harbor, and the role that oysters play in improving water health.
+In addition to restoration, the goal of the Great Baltimore Oyster Partnership is to train its volunteers to become community scientists and oyster advocates who can speak to others about the pollution challenges facing the Baltimore Harbor and the role that oysters play in improving water health.

 WHY GROW OYSTERS IN THE HARBOR?

 The oysters we grow are for restoration purposes only and not for eating.
 We grow oysters because of their amazing ability to filter pollution out of the water and because of the critical habitat they provide.A full-grown oyster can filter up to 50 gallons of water every day!